sgmurphy/wordpress-plugins/breeze/readme.txt

 == Changelog ==

+= 2.1.9 =

+* Fix: Resolved an issue where images already in the viewport were not loading when JavaScript lazy-load was enabled.

 = 2.1.8 =

 * Add: Users now have the ability to roll back the plugin to previous versions.